 Yes and no.

-The unexpected will always happen, but it’s how you approach those distractions that determines your success.
+The unexpected will always happen, but how you approach those distractions determines your success.
 Are you approaching your work in react mode or in respond mode?

 React Mode vs. Respond Mode

 Reacting is guided by emotion, typically some form of stress or urgency.
-It’s the instinctual, gut reaction to a situation that prompts you to just do something, anything, to address it in the moment.
+It’s the instinctual, gut reaction to a situation that prompts you to just do anything to address it at the moment.

 “I have to take care of this client right now.”